 In Karratha she founded Estelle's Dance & Performance Academy with her daughter, Estelle, in response to the community desire for a RAD ballet school.
-The school operated from 2000 – 2009 and trained over 300 students per year in Ballet, Character, Jazz, Tap, Hip Hop and Contemporary.
+The school operated from 2000–2009 and trained students in Ballet, Character, Jazz, Tap, Hip Hop and Contemporary.
 Yearly exam sessions in RAD and CSTD syllabi and the substantial end of year production at the Walkington Theatre were the school's main focus.

 As a Registered RAD teacher, Michele enter students for the first RAD exam sessions in the Pilbara.
-Now more than 800 students in the Pilbara have successfully participated in ballet exams and she believes success in the exams enhances student's confidence.
+Over 1,000 students in the Pilbara have successfully participated in ballet exams and she believes success in the exams enhances student's confidence.

 While Michele was the Principal of Estelle's Dance & Performance Academy in Karratha, she attended numerous RAD courses and seminars with her students such as the annual Autumn Vocational Program, the Spring Grades Course and Summer School at WAAPA.
 It is her belief that students in Karratha should receive the best possible training in ballet and that distance should not be detrimental to the dancer.

 Since 2010 Michele has taught in a number of ballet schools in Perth including Graduate College of Dance, Silhouette Dance School, Dynamic Performing Arts and Diana Waldron Ballet School and Academie Etoiles.